 Alcohol Use Disorder

 Alcohol dependency is deadly.
-More than 87,000 people in America die annually from incidents related to alcohol.
+Nearly 88,000 people in America die annually from incidents related to alcohol.
 Experts consider alcohol use disorder, or AUD, a brain disease that makes individuals lose control when it comes to alcohol consumption.
 Individuals have a compulsive desire for alcohol and can have very bad mood swings when not using the substance for an extended period.

 How do you know if you have AUD?
 If you answer “yes” to any of the questions listed below, then you may have AUD.